Information about processing of personal data

 SEB has appointed a data protection officer to monitor and ensure that SEB complies with applicable data protection rules.
 The data protection officer shall complete his/her mission in an independent way in relation to SEB.
 You may contact the data protection officer at: SEB, Dataskyddsombud, 106 40 Stockholm, Sweden.

-The key law that applies to our processing of your personal data is the General Data Protection Regulation (“GDPR”).
+The key law (or actually, it is a regulation...) that applies to our processing of your personal data is the General Data Protection Regulation (“GDPR”).

 What is personal data?

 It is important for you to know and understand that personal data is any information which directly or indirectly can be related to you.
 Name and social security number (Sw. personnummer) are obviously personal data, but also an IP address or a recorded voice may constitute personal data.

 What is processing?

 Processing is a key term in GDPR since GDPR applies to any processing of personal data, provided that the processing is automated or part of a manual register Processing includes actions like collection, registration, organization and reading of personal data.

 The type of personal data we process, why we process it and how long we keep it